-Caffeine’s efficacy as an ergogenic aid (something that enhances performance) is widely recognised and has been observed in a range of modalities, including prolonged, constant-load exercise, such as running, cycling and cross-country skiing, as well as sustained maximal and supra-maximal activities such as swimming, rowing and track cycling.
+Caffeine’s efficacy as an ergogenic aid is widely recognised and has been observed in a range of modalities, including prolonged, constant-load exercise, such as running, cycling and cross-country skiing, as well as sustained maximal and supra-maximal activities such as swimming, rowing and track cycling.
 In fact, the only forms of exercise where caffeine has not been seen to provide notable benefit is those requiring a once-off effort such as high jump and long jump, however even in these sports, caffeine may be of some benefit in sessions that require multiple efforts of this type.

 Dose IS important

 When it comes to caffeine consumption, more doesn’t always equal better.
 Studies have provided varying results when it comes to defining what is an effective dose to improve performance and there is definitely variation amongst individuals.
-As a general guide, low doses of 1-3mg per kilogram of body weight of caffeine has been shown to elicit performance enhancements for events lasting at least 30mins.
+As a general guide, low doses of 1-3mg per kilogram of body weight of caffeine have been shown to elicit performance enhancements for events lasting at least 30mins.
 Interestingly enough, higher doses than this don’t provided any further improvement and in some cases, may even result in poorer performance than lower doses.